Hi, I’m Dr. Bret.

 I am an Assistant Professor of Instructional Systems & Learning Technologies at Florida State University.
 My preferred pronouns are he/him/his.

-My research investigates self-directed networked learning.
+My research investigates self-directed learning, a subset of informal and networked learning.
+I am fascinated by how people figure things out on their own.
 I’m most interested in what happens when students, learners, and trainees finish formal instruction, preparation, and training.
 What do they do after they walk out the door or log off?
 How do they continue to develop their knowledge, skills, and abilities?
 Where do they look for resources?
 Who do they talk to?

-I hold a Ph.D. in Educational Psychology & Educational Technology, a Master’s Degree in Educational Technology, and a Graduate Certificate in Serious Game Design and Research from Michigan State University, and a dual bachelor’s degree in Mathematics and Sociology from Bucknell University.
+I hold a Ph.D. in Educational Psychology & Educational Technology, a Master’s Degree in Educational Technology, and a Graduate Certificate in Serious Game Design & Research from Michigan State University, as well as a dual bachelor’s degree in Mathematics and Sociology from Bucknell University.

 I consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.